Sollace/Unicopia/HOW_TO_PLAY.md

    Changelings can turn into damn near anything, even other players!
 And blocks!
 And hostile mobs!
    Careful about turning into skeletons, though, because they hate the sun even more than bat ponies.

+ - Crawling

+   Changelings can crawl on Ceilings, which is very useful for lining up your shot, when attempting to shoot somepony in a cave, while disguised as a stone block.
+Or is that just me?
+Anyways, they can only crawl along flat surfaces, meaning that if you go off the edge of a block, you will fall off.

 ## Special Items, Plants, Tools